armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 **Halyard**

-1. Enable GitHub as an artifact provider:
+1. Enable Git Repo as an artifact provider:
    ```
-   hal config artifact github enable
+   hal config artifact gitrepo enable
    ```
-2. Add the GitHub account:
+2. Add the Git Repo account:
    ```
-   hal config artifact github account add github-for-terraform --token
+   hal config artifact gitrepo account add gitrepo-for-terraform --token
    ```
-   The command prompts you for your GitHub PAT.
+   The command prompts you for your Git Repo PAT.

 For more configuration options, see [Git Repo](https://spinnaker.io/setup/artifacts/gitrepo/).